zethussuen/sass-pie/README.md

 **USAGE**
 ---------------------------------------
 The CSS is applied through the @mixin pie.
-To use the mixin, simply create a div with class "pie-container" and the html5 data-attribute of "data-slices":
+To use the mixin, simply create a div with class "pie-container" and the html5 data-attribute of "data-slices" to denote the number of slices this pie chart has:

 ```html
 <div id="pie1" class="pie-container" data-slices="5">